 Ocean EcoCenter - Explore Florida's Coastal Ecosystems

 In 2018 Florida Oceanographic Society announced plans for an exciting expansion to the Coastal Center.
 The components of our Capital Expansion will allow us to engage our community in ways that we were unable to do before.
-The new Ocean EcoCenter will support our continued growth and inspire our ever-growing number of visitors to understand and protect Florida's coastal ecosystems.
+The Ocean EcoCenter opened July 16th, 2021, and supports our continued growth, and inspires our ever-growing number of visitors to understand and protect Florida's coastal ecosystems.

 We will be able to share our mission through interactive exhibits, play-based learning activities and educational programming.
 The Ocean EcoCenter will include a dedicated indoor classroom space and an Ocean Deck that can be used for lectures and special events.
 In addition to the new Ocean EcoCenter, we will be adding Lagoon Bridges that will carry visitors to the island and give them a unique point of view of our 750,000 gallon Gamefish Lagoon and the animal ambassadors that call it home.